To capture the world’s mood in color for 2021, Pantone chose two this year: Illuminating…

 What is a Design Charrette?

 A design charrette is a short, collaborative meeting during which a member or client can share their work with team members.
-They can talk through, collaborate, and sketch designs to explore and share a broad diversity of design ideas.
+They can talk through, collaborate, and sketch designs to explore and share diverse design ideas.

-The idea for design charrettes (from the French word charrette meaning “chariot” or “cart”) is believed to have derived from stories of architectural students in Paris in the 1800s.
-As the story goes, students’ exams were collected in a charrette, and some of these students continued to sketch together as their designs were being gathered for evaluation.
+Charrette, a French word meaning “chariot” or “cart,” derives from stories of architectural students in Paris in the 1800s.
+Students’ exams were collected in a charrette, and some continued sketching together as their designs were gathered for evaluation.